tranarchitect/datasciencecoursera3_CourseProject/CookBook.md

 `features` includes all measurement features retrieved from `./features.txt`

-'measurement.filtered' only includes measurement features relating to mean and standard deviation.
+`measurement.filtered` only includes measurement features relating to mean and standard deviation.

 `merged.data` is merge by row from `test.x` and `train.x`